Take A Kid Hunting redmond hunt heritage

 3 Ways to Prepare Kids for Hunting

-I chatted with Gene Price—avid hunter, long-time Redmond team member, and grandpa to an enthusiastic, camo-clad nine-year-old—about the topic.
-Gene lives in Ohio and manages his own land and deer herd with grandson Carson as his sidekick and right-hand man.
+Meet Gene Price, a seasoned hunter, long-time Redmond team member, and proud grandpa to an enthusiastic, camo-clad nine-year-old.
+Gene manages his own farm and whitetail deer herd in the heart of Ohio, with grandson Carson as his sidekick and right-hand man.

-But not all children do.
+But not all children take to hunting—or want to.
 So how do you know when or if your child is interested in the sport?
 Here are three things to do before your little’s first hunt to find out if they’re a hunter candidate.
 We call them the three P’s: prepare, participate, and practice.

 1. Prepare Children Mentally